Find out how your school can become waterwise in 3 easy steps!

 Your submission must include:

-- Water in the curriculum – provide at least 1 sample of water work from each year level in the school.
-All year levels from PP–10 should participate in water activities.
-Samples can include Water Corporation online lessons, lessons from other organisations, captioned photos, posters, mindmaps, essays, water related incursions or excursions.
+- Water in the curriculum – provide samples of water education work.
+Samples can include Water Corporation online lessons, lessons from other organisations, captioned photos, posters, essays, water related incursions or excursions.

 - National Water Week – all Waterwise Schools are expected to participate in National Water Week activities each year.
 On school letterhead, write a short statement about what you plan to do or what you did during National Water Week.